 Is VITA as good as going to a paid preparer?

-How do I get Free help with my taxes?
+How do I schedule my VITA appointment?

 What do I need to bring to my appointment?

 - Social Security Cards for you, your spouse and dependents or a Social Security Number verification letter issued by the Social Security Administration OR Individual Taxpayer Identification Number (ITIN) assignment letter for you, your spouse and dependents

 - Proof of foreign status, if applying for an ITIN

 - Birth dates for you, your spouse and dependents on the tax return